Pediatrics

 Description of Elective:

-The student participates in the work-up and care of high risk babies from the time of their delivery on the Maternity Floor through their NICU course.
-The Sub-I pre-rounds and examines his/her patients in preparation to present these patients during morning work rounds.
+The student participates in the work-up and care of high risk babies from the time of their delivery through their NICU course.
+The Sub-I pre-rounds and examines their patients in preparation to present these patients during morning work rounds.
 The student formulates a care plan with the NICU staff and carries out that plan.
 Sub-I’s participate in procedures, discharge planning and family meetings.
 Time is available for the student to read in depth about perinatal medicine and to participate in seminars with house staff and senior staff.

 Note: This elective satisfies the subinternship requirement